 Full Week Trips

 Albuquerque, NM – St. Martin’s Hospitality Center

 Ministry of presence with homeless guests in New Mexico

 Students will be interacting daily with men and women experiencing homelessness.
 There will be meetings with those who work on behalf of the poor.
 Students will spend their days talking with and spending time with shelter guests.
 This will help students understand poverty, injustice, and suffering in the area.
 St. Martin’s Hospitality Center is a day shelter that serves 250-300 clients daily.
-We provide showers, clothing, storage, and a hot breakfast every day.
+The Hospitality Center provide showers, clothing, storage, and three hot meals every day and participants will have the opportunity to serve and staff the various stations around the shelter.
 In addition we have a full range of behavioral services, case management, job development, and client advocacy.
 Students will have the opportunity to visit Art Street, a local studio which is open to St. Martin’s clients.

 Many of the over 100 persons who live at Bethphage Village in our service have multiple disabilities and therefore are some of society’s most vulnerable.
 Individuals live in group home settings and the feel of community is palpable.
 The students will have the opportunity to get to know a wide variety of personalities and backgrounds.
 Life is both robust and reflective in the Village.
 People are celebrated and compassionately cared for.
 Participants will have an opportunity to build relationships with those at the Village through visits, tutoring, playing with children, and the elderly.
 They will also engage the often hidden civil rights issues faced by those with special needs.
 Time at Bethphage Village will sensitize students and inspire them to offer a “voice” for those whose voice is often not heard.

 Cleveland, OH – Catholic Worker